aaronryank/Cubically/readme.md

 # Rubik's Cube

-Cubelang, also called the Pain Cube or just plain Rubik's Cube, is an extremely complex esoteric programming language.
+Cubelang, also called the Pain Cube or just plain Rubik's Cube, is a work-in-progress complex esoteric programming language.

 This repository contains: